1996 California Proposition 218: Public Parcels Also Subject to Assessment

 Proposition 218 provides that parcels within an assessment district that are owned or used by any local agency, the State of California, or the United States (the federal government) are not exempt from assessment unless the agency proposing the assessment can demonstrate by clear and convincing evidence that the publicly owned parcels receive no special benefit.
 This requirement has been confirmed and upheld by a California appellate court.

 Historically, publicly owned parcels were generally exempt from paying special assessments on real property.
 The courts construed an implied exemption for special assessments under the provision of the California Constitution exempting local governments from property taxation.
-The practical effect of the historical exemption was to require private property owners, in addition to paying an assessment share attributable to their own parcel, to also pay the share of assessments that would otherwise be attributable to publicly owned parcels.
+The practical effect of the historical assessment exemption was to require private property owners, in addition to paying the assessment share attributable to their own parcel, to also pay the share of assessments that would otherwise be attributable to publicly owned parcels.

 While elimination of the assessment exemption applies to all levels of government, there may be instances where federally owned property, due to restrictions under federal law which Proposition 218 cannot legally override, will continue to be exempt from assessments.
-To the extent any exemption for federal property may apply under federal law, Proposition 218 nonetheless prohibits an agency from shifting the assessment burden from federally exempt parcels to other parcels within an assessment district.
+To the extent any exemption for federal property may apply under federal law, Proposition 218 nonetheless prohibits an agency from shifting the assessment burden from federally exempt parcels to any other parcels within an assessment district.